COVID-19: Update from the SALPN Council

 - Are you currently receiving Employment Benefits?
 If so, please connect with Service Canada for information at; https://www.canada.ca/en/employment-social-development/corporate/portfolio/service-canada.html

 - Are you currently on a leave (ex: maternity, paternity, education, disability) with a planned return to work occurring soon?
-If your leave is ending in the next few months and you already have an anticipated return to practice as an LPN, you may not be eligible for an emergency Practicing license.
-Please email firstname.lastname@example.org if you have questions.
+If your leave is ending in the next few months and you already have an anticipated return to practice as an LPN, you may not be eligible for emergency registration and licensure.
+Please email email@example.com if you have questions.

-- Are you willing to allow the SALPN to share your contact and previous LPN work experience with the Saskatchewan Health Authority (or other employers)?
-The SALPN intends to provide the SHA with a list of who is licensed on an emergency basis to assist during the pandemic and this information will help them assess who is available and what areas of practice they may be best suited for, depending on need.
+- Are you willing to allow the SALPN to share your contact and previous LPN work experience with the Ministry of Health, the Saskatchewan Health Authority, or other employers?
+The SALPN may be asked to provide lists of who is licensed on an emergency basis and is able to assist during the pandemic.
+This information will help those parties to assess who is available to practice and in what areas of practice they may be best suited for, depending on need.
 This will be a requirement to obtain emergency licensure.

-If you are interested in returning to practice to help during the pandemic, please go to the following link and submit your application for the SALPN’s review; https://salpn.com/emergency-status-change/
+If you are interested in applying for emergency registration and licensure during the COVID-19 pandemic, please go to the following link and submit your application for the SALPN’s review;

 Thank you for your consideration.